Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 }
 ```

-The definition of `AsyncSequence` is similiar to a standard synchronous
+The definition of `AsyncSequence` is similiar to the standard synchronous
 [`Sequence`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence/index.html):

 ```kotlin